Night splints for plantar fasciitis are devices that are worn at night and fit over the foot, ankle, and lower leg.

-Another type of PF splint is the model which allows the user to adjust the angle the Achilles tendon and the foot is flexed at.
+Another type of PF splint is the model which allows the user to adjust the angle at the Achilles tendon and the foot is flexed.
 Some models allow between zero and ten degrees of dorsiflexion.

 This gives the sufferer some flexibility as to the amount of tension applied to force the foot to flex.
 Some models have ankle straps to hold the foot firmly but gently in place and side supports with openings to eliminate pressure on the heel and the Achilles tendon.